 Having secured naval supremacy, Constantine crossed the Bosporus in September 324 and established himself near Chrysopolis.
 Licinius, who had rallied a new army in Asia, marched out to face him but Constantine attacked first and swiftly defeated him.
 The next day Consantia, Licinius’ wife and Constantine’s sister, persuaded Constantine to spare his rival’s life and Licinius was allowed to live in security in Thessalonica.
 However, the following year Constantine accused him of conspiring against him, possibly with the Tervingi Goths, and had him executed.in wikipedia

-8 Nov 324–11 May 330 Foundation of Constantinople
+8 Nov 324–11 May 330 Foundation of Constantinople▲

 Following his victory over Licinius, Constantine selected Byzantium—strategically located between Europe and Asia, and the Black Sea and Mediterranean—as the site for his new imperial residence.
 Over the next six years he had the city greatly expanded and encouraged people from across the Roman Empire to move there, dedicating the rebuilt Byzantium as Constantinople in 330.
-Constantine used Constantinople
+Constantine used Constantinople as his capital and permanent residence but, although it had its own senate, it would remain officially subordinate to Rome until 359.in wikipedia

 In 325, having reached the age of sixteen, Shah Shapur II of Persia led a campaign to expel the Arabs from Mesopotamia and the Persian coast, which they had occupied during his youth.
 After this, he crossed the Persian Gulf, reasserted Persian control over eastern Arabia, and launched a punitive campaign deep into the Arabian interior.
 He destroyed wells, led Arab prisoners through the desert by ropes strung through their pierced shoulders, and forcibly relocated many Arabs within his empire.
 To protect Persia from further Arab raids, a “Wall of the Arabs” was built along the Euphrates.in wikipedia